Group Dog Training Classes Gaithersburg, MD

 Why Group Classes Matter

 Group classes also benefit you as the handler.
 You learn to read your dog in a social context, practice timing and technique with professional guidance, and connect with other dog owners in your community.
-Many of our group class participants in Bethesda, Potomac, Rockville, and Germantown go on to join our free alumni pack walks, where the socialization and training continue long after the class series ends.
+Many of our group class participants go on to enroll in our board and train program for even deeper results, which includes free alumni pack walks for life.

 What to Expect in Each Session

 Good K9 Academy group classes are open to all breeds and all sizes.
-We have trained everything from Chihuahuas and French Bulldogs to German Shepherds, Belgian Malinois, Rottweilers, and Great Danes.
+We have trained everything from Goldendoodles and Labradors to German Shepherds, Huskies, and Pit Bulls.
 Our experienced trainers know how to manage mixed groups safely and productively.
 Small dogs work alongside large dogs because that is the reality of the world your dog will encounter on walks, at parks, and in your neighborhood.

-Families from Gaithersburg, Silver Spring, Clarksburg, Frederick, Columbia, and Washington DC attend our group classes.
+Families from Gaithersburg, Silver Spring, Clarksburg, Poolesville, Columbia, and Washington DC attend our group classes.
 The combination of professional instruction, real-world socialization, and a supportive training community makes our classes one of the most effective and enjoyable ways to train your dog in the Montgomery County area.
-And with 155+ five-star Google reviews, you can trust that the training works.
+And with 100+ five-star Google reviews, you can trust that the training works.

 Good K9 Academy serves dog owners throughout Montgomery County and the surrounding communities from our Gaithersburg facility.